 • Fruit flies have active and quiet sleep patterns that are disrupted by social isolation, paralleling human experiences

 Behaviors like learning, planning, problem-solving, and self-recognition provide compelling evidence that invertebrate minds are more complex than commonly assumed.
-Such cognitive sophistication is not required for consciousness, but its presence is strong evidence of consciousness because, as far as we know, these behavioral responses require it.
+Such cognitive sophistication is not required for consciousness, but its presence is strong evidence of consciousness because, as far as we know, these behaviors require it.

 These findings underscore that the ability to suffer and experience wellbeing is likely widespread throughout the animal kingdom.
 As we have argued in our texts about impartiality and the moral relevance of sentience, subjective experience, not species membership or particular nervous system configurations, is what matters for moral consideration.
 The declaration makes three key points: 1) There is strong scientific support that mammals and birds are conscious.
 2) There is a realistic possibility that all vertebrates and many invertebrates are conscious.
 3) Where there is a realistic possibility of consciousness, we have an ethical obligation to consider the welfare risks and interests of those animals as individuals.